drovani/drovani.github.io/_posts/2014-03-03-Rovani-in-C-sharp.md

-﻿---
+---
 layout: post
-title: Rovani in C♯
+title: Rovani in C?
 ---

 I do not have much to write about.